ansys/pyansys-geometry/doc/source/index.rst

             Getting started
             ^^^^^^^^^^^^^^^

-            New to *pygeometry*?
+            New to *PyGeometry*?
 Check out the getting started guide.

             +++